alexandre-soares/react-video-uploader/README.md

 ## How to use

-Change the API Key which is located on the uploader.component.jsx file.
+Change the Access Token which is located on the uploader.component.jsx file.

 uploader.component.jsx